mohammadhasanii/Liara-Autoscale-Nextjs/README.md

 ## Alert !
 This package is only front end and needs back end

-Send an email to receive the source code of the exclusive backend service
+Send an email to receive the source code of the exclusive backend service .
+Written by Golang & Node

 Email : m789219@gmail.com
 ------------------------------------------------------------------------